joeyates/imap-backup/README.md

 ## GMail

-To use imap-backup with GMail, you will need to enable 'App passwords' on your account.
+To use imap-backup with GMail, Office 365 and other services that require OAuth2 authentication, you can use [email-oauth2-proxy](https://github.com/simonrob/email-oauth2-proxy) to handle authentication, and then connect to the proxy on a local port.

 # Backup